 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Columbia is $0.00, while the average daily cost in Nashville is $138.
+The average daily cost (per person) in Columbia is $0.00, while the average daily cost in Nashville is $172.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Columbia and Nashville in more detail.

 Looking for a hotel in Columbia or Nashville?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.

 Kayak helps you find the best prices for hotels, flights, and rental cars for destinations around the world.
 Compare prices for multiple destinations when planning your next trip.